Outside of Working Hours +90 552 876 55 30 info@arsistek.com

 Package Treatment Capacities and Sizing Guide: Correct System Selection

-The most critical decision in selecting a packaged treatment system is determining the correct capacity.
-Insufficient capacity leads to continuous quality issues, while excessive capacity results in unnecessary investment and biological degradation at low loads.
-In this article, we present the calculation of person equivalents (PE), flow forecasts by sector, capacity ranges, sizing steps, and a checklist for investment decisions.
+The most critical decision in the selection of a Package Treatment system is determining the correct capacity.
+Insufficient capacity leads to continuous quality problems, while excessive capacity results in unnecessary investment and biological degradation at low loads.
+In this article, we present the calculation of person equivalents (PE), flow estimates by sector, capacity ranges, sizing steps, and a checklist for investment decisions.

 Package Treatment Capacities and Sizing Guide: Correct System Selection